naomimeeks/battleships/README.md

    - If the square is empty:
      - A **water splash image** is shown
      - A **splash sound** is played
-   - Each player has **3 lives**, displayed as heart icons beside their board
+   - Lives are displayed as heart icons beside each board
+   - **Each heart disappears** when a full ship is sunk, visually tracking remaining lives

 5. **Turns and Elimination**
    - Turns rotate automatically